A GLOBAL HOUSE PARTY AT CRANBROOK AND MILLESGÅRDEN

 Milles’s Sculptures at Millesgården Museum near Stockholm.
 Photography by Yanan Li.
 Courtesy Millesgården Museum.
 Full Captions and Credits Below.

-The auction, which will open with an online preview in early May, will feature an enticing array of design objects and one-of-a-kind experiences—curated for the event by Center Director Gregory Wittkopp and Associate Curator Kevin Adkisson.
-From a reproduction of a rug created for Kingswood School for Girls by Loja Saarinen and her Swedish weavers, to a curator-led tour of the landmark exhibition Scandinavian Design and the United States at LACMA in California, your Global House Party ticket gives you access to the auction preview and auction on the night of the party.
+The auction features an enticing array of design objects and one-of-a-kind experiences—curated for the event by Center Director Gregory Wittkopp and Associate Curator Kevin Adkisson.
+From a reproduction of a rug created for Kingswood School for Girls by Loja Saarinen and her Swedish weavers and a rare book printed by George Booth on the Cranbrook Press in Detroit, to curator-led tours of the Wolfsonian in Miami Beach, LACMA’s landmark Scandinavian Design exhibition in California, and Frank Lloyd Wright’s Turkel and Smith Houses in Michigan, your Global House Party ticket gives you access to the auction preview and auction on the night of the party.

 Your wellbeing is our top priority.
 This virtual party allows you to support the Center in the safety of your home with opportunities to choose the level of support that allows two, four, or eight people to gather safely with you for the event.
 For our Host Committee and Patrons, the evening will include a Scandinavian-themed dinner paired with wine, prepared and delivered to your front door with serving instructions by the renowned local caterer, Forte Belanger.
 For those whose “bubble” is larger or who would like to safely bring together a few more people in one or more locations, tickets at the Sponsor levels will accommodate your needs while providing even more support for the Center and its programs.
 And one lucky Milles Sponsor will host a memorable dinner for ten guests in Milles House, the original home of Carl and Olga Milles at Cranbrook Academy of Art.
 For all participants, including those at the Friends and Center Business Friends levels, the evening will include the livestreaming of the Carl Milles film.